 Johannes Gutenberg invented a new technique for polishing gemstones.
 He became world-famous for his invention of a new type of printing press.
 With the help of this, he succeeded in producing the world’s best-selling book, the Bible, on a large scale.

-In 1455, on 23 February, Johannes Gutenberg can boast of his first large-scale production of the Bible, which took five years to complete.
+In 1455, on 23 February, Johannes Gutenberg could boast of his first large-scale production of the Bible.
+Which took five years to complete.
 The inventor wasn’t such a good businessman.
-Plus he hadn’t yet managed to get out of debt to Johann Fust, a financier from Mainz.
+Plus, he had yet to get out of debt to Johann Fust, a financier from Mainz.

 The latter sued the inventor and managed to win a share of the printing press.
 With his own money at stake.
 After all this fuss, Gutenberg printed a new book.
 This time something much more unusual, using a series of oil-based colors he invented.

-- Without his invention, not only the Protestant Reformation, which was then knocking at the door, but also all the other great events of history might not have taken place.
-Or would have happened much later and would have had different dimensions and implications over time.
+- Without his invention, not only the Protestant Reformation, which was then knocking at the door but all the other significant events of history might not have taken place.
+Or it would have happened much later and had different dimensions and implications over time.

 - Today, if editions of the Gutenberg Bible were auctioned, experts estimate that the starting price for any one copy would start at $100 million.

 - Even a single page of the original Bible printed by Johann Gutenberg would cost around $100,000.